SallySheldon/cp1404practicals/prac_10/REFLECTION.md

 I'd note is
 that, because there is such a lot of detailed content in each
-Prac - in the instructions, the examples provided, etc - I think it can be challenging for the subject coordinator to appreciate just how hard it can be for students to assimilate all that content and act on it, in the time available.
-I think most of us genuinely work incredibly hard, and try our darndest, to do the right thing... but we are finite, human, and will and do miss things, and it's not - always, or even mostly - due to laziness, or not being careful.
-It's genuinely almost impossible to get through the content for four subjects, simultaneously, in a full-time degree program.
-I simply couldn't get through the core content for CP1404, to a high standard, in under 10-12 hours a week, on average (it would take me 5-6 hours to work through the lectures and seminar content carefully, coding to practise, screenshotting and/or printing code for notes, taking short breaks, etc; and then it would take me about the same time to do the prac activities, including code reviews, well) - and that's without even tackling extension activities.
-The same holds for my other three subjects... so that's 45-50 hours of week, of core working time, without factoring in time for major assessment pieces (additional workload)... and then there is life... :-)
+Prac - in the instructions, the examples provided, etc - it can be challenging for students to assimilate that content and act on it, in the time available.
+I don't recommend cutting out content; I just think it's important to be mindful that students may be thorough, careful and trying their best, and still not "get" things.

 The most valuable part, for me, in addition to the *active* learning, has been documenting what I've learned, in a logical way,